 The internet offers a wealth of opportunity for staying in touch with family and friends; gathering helpful information, even paying bills and shopping from the comfort of your own home.
 If you have never used the internet before it can seem daunting but once you take small steps you will find it is much more accessible than you might first believe.

-Naturally there are precautions you need to take to keep your data secure online.
+Naturally, there are precautions you need to take to keep your data secure online.
 However, some of the scare stories you might have read make the internet sound more fraught with risk than it is.
-In this guide we will explore options to keep you safe and offer some further reading should you wish to delve into the topic further.
+In this guide, we will explore options to keep you safe and offer some further reading should you wish to delve into the topic further.
 We will also examine technical jargon, which might at first seem off-putting, but which will make sense once it becomes familiar to you.

 Finally, we will look at some of the many ways the internet can be of benefit to your life, whatever your age.
-At heart the internet is about communication and bringing people closer.
+At heart, the internet is about communication and bringing people closer.
 Whether that’s your Grandson on a gap year travelling the world or the local department store who you would like to purchase a new vacuum cleaner from.

-Technical Jargon and Getting Access to the Internet
+Technical Jargon and Getting Access to the Internet for Seniors

 If you don’t want to start immediately with a computer at home your local library should have PCs available where you can familiarise yourself with introductory computer skills and they may even offer beginner’s internet classes.
 This can be a worthwhile place to start.
 If you feel ready to connect to the internet from home, let’s explore what you will need.